antrea-io/theia/docs/getting-started.md

 From Theia v0.3, [Theia Command-line Tool](theia-cli.md) uses Theia Manager as a layer to connect and manage other resources like ClickHouse and Spark Operator.
-To enable Theia Manager, please install Theia by runnning the following commands:
+To enable Theia Manager, please install Theia by running the following commands:

 ```bash
 helm install theia antrea/theia --set sparkOperator.enable=true,theiaManager.enable=true -n flow-visibility --create-namespace
 ```

-To enable only Grafana Flow Collector, please install Theia by runnning the following commands:
+To enable only Grafana Flow Collector, please install Theia by running the following commands:

 ```bash